GoogleCloudPlatform/healthcare/datathon/organizer/README.md

         store shared files.
     *   Grant limited preset roles (project viewer, and BigQuery and Storage user, etc) to `${PROJECT_USERS_GROUP}`.
-    *   Set up a Compute Engine VM with the free version of RStudio server, (in turned-off state) and opens up port 8787 for incoming connections.
+    *   Set up a Compute Engine VM with the free version of RStudio server, and opens up port 8787 for incoming connections.
+You may wish to turn the VM off after the datathon to save on costs.

 Make sure you are in the `healthcare/deploy` directory.